 Alternatives to Dryer Sheets

 There are several alternatives to dryer sheets that perform similar functions.
-You could use them all seperately depending on what benefits you’re looking for, or you could use them all together and get ALL the benefits.
+You could use them all separately depending on what benefits you’re looking for, or you could use them all together and get ALL the benefits.

 Here’s a quick summary of options to consider.